terminal-guy/Notes/Source Notes/Niklas Luhamann.md

 - Evolution theory

-## How to I got to know about him
+## How do I got to know about him
-I got him to know about in [[202106231843 - How to Take Smart Notes]] book he used this [[zettelkasten]] method to create more 70 books and 400 plus articles.
+I got him to know about in [[How to Take Smart Notes]] book he used this [[zettelkasten]] method to create more 70 books and 400 plus articles.

 ## Thoughts for him
 I didn't really read any book yet from [[Niklas Luhamann]] I knew him in how to take smart notes But thinking forward to see his creating.